Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk after eating, to help your body use up some of the glucose.
+Engage in light physical activity such as a short walk before your meal to enhance insulin sensitivity.

 healthspan-mbl